aplaceof/FlowScope/README.md

 &nbsp;&nbsp; The source code of FlowScope is migrated into spartan2 (<https://github.com/BGT-M/spartan2-tutorials/blob/master/FlowScope.ipynb>).
+I hope you never open this linking, and keep away from the fucking anti-money laundering or anomly detection, which only got suffers from these kind of fucking work.